morteng/SF4/docs/DEVLOG.md

 5. Document backup/restore procedures

 ## Developer Notes 📝
-"The backup/restore cycle was challenging but ultimately successful.
-The key was implementing comprehensive verification and monitoring while fixing the Python path issues.
-The system now provides reliable data protection with detailed operational insights.
-Next steps include scheduling and monitoring to complete the backup solution." - Lead Developer
+"The cycle successfully resolved the service dependency issues by implementing local alternatives.
+The system now provides comprehensive monitoring and immediate visibility through console output.
+The backup/restore process is more robust with enhanced verification checks.
+Next steps focus on automation and monitoring to complete the backup solution." - Lead Developer